SAP-archive/teched2020-DAT164/exercises/ex4/README.md

-# Exercise 4 - Enrich the existing Product Dataset in SAP Analytics Cloud with the results derived by the applied Sentiment Analysis
+# Exercise 4 - Push Extended Dataset to SAP Analytics Cloud

 In this exercise, we are going to push the Product Dataset enriched with the Sentiment Analysis done in [Exercise 3](../ex3/README.md) to SAP Analytics Cloud.
 As already experienced in [Exercise 2](../ex2/README.md)  we will create a new SAP Analytics Cloud dataset which itself can be utilized to apply methodologies from the area of advanced analytics provided by SAP Analytics Cloud.